 - Choose a walking meditation in nature and/or concentrate on a mantra or affirmation such as “I am grounded and present” “I am enough” or more traditionally “So Ham” meaning I am that.

-Symptoms of burning depression include: irritability, anger, frustration, deep sadness, fear of failure, jealousy, feelings of being trapped, increased desire to control situations and people and when faced with option to fight, flee or freeze they will choose to fight.
+Symptoms of pitta/fire imbalances: irritability, anger, frustration, deep sadness, fear of failure, jealousy, feelings of being trapped, increased desire to control situations and people and when faced with option to fight, flee or freeze they will choose to fight.

 - Asana should be creative with opportunity for freedom and choice.
 Focus should be placed on the physical sensations of the body and watching that ease is kept inside every pose rather than holding with rigidity.
 Poses such as: moon salutations, forward folds and legs up the wall or other inversions will be helpful here.